Lie algebra deformations in characteristic 2: What Kaplansky algebras are isomorphic to. Nonlinear superizations

-Over an arbitrary field $\Kee$ of characteristic 2 the space of the closure is also $\fg\oplus V^*$, but $\fg$ and $V^*$ are considered over $\Kee$, and squaring is given by the formula:
+Over an \textit{arbitrary} field $\Kee$ of characteristic 2, the space of the 2-closure is also $\fg\oplus V^*$, but $\fg$ and $V^*$ are considered over $\Kee$, and squaring is given by the formula

-This description of the restricted closure clearly shows that none of the Lie algebras $\text{Kap}_{4,A}(2m)$ for $m>2$ is isomorphic to the simple derived of the orthogonal Lie algebra of the same dimension.
-Indeed, the restricted closures of these algebras are of different dimensions: The co-dimension of the simple derived of the orthogonal algebra in its restricted closure is much greater than $\dim V^*$.
+This description of the 2-closure shows that none of the Lie algebras $\text{Kap}_{4,a}(2m)$ for $m>2$ is isomorphic to the simple derived of the orthogonal Lie algebra of the same dimension.
+Indeed, the 2-closures of these algebras have different dimensions: the codimension of the simple derived of the orthogonal algebra in its 2-closure is much greater than $\dim V^*$.
+Because $\fo'_I(n)$ is the algebra of zero-diagonal symmetric matrices, $\dim\fo'_I(n)=\frac12n(n-1)$.

-\ssec{General remark on superizations of restricted Lie algebras} In characteristic 2 ANY $\Zee/2$-grading turns any restricted Lie algebra into a Lie superalgebra.